 Crossroad (a novel)

-COMING IN 2024: An English translation of Varsha Adalja’s award-winning Gujarati novel
+COMING SOON: An English translation of Varsha Adalja’s award-winning Gujarati novel

 Read a translated excerpt at Words Without Borders.